Fabxx/GSG/README.md

 NOTE 1: do NOT write paths with double quotes in them.

-NOTE 2: on windows some applications can restart and change the PID name, and the ps1 script will fail to detect the pid of the launcher app and will open XBMC again.
+NOTE 2 (for XBMC users): on windows some applications can restart and change the PID name, and the ps1 script will fail to detect the pid of the launcher app and will open XBMC again.
 I can't do much about it.
 This is not the case for emulators

 NOTE 3: The script looks for `.exe`, if you have multiple exes in the same folder, rename the extension of those that you don't need.